48° 38′ N, 01° 30′ W

 Hotels

-Best places to sleep within the castle walls of Mont Saint-Michel and enjoy a comfortable journey.
+Best places to sleep within the walls of Mont Saint-Michel and enjoy a comfortable journey.

 Mont Saint-Michel